-Healthcare settings have been using collaboratives to improve quality in healthcare, enhance patient safety and drive organisational change since the mid-1990s, when they became popular via the Institute for Healthcare Improvement’s (IHI) Breakthrough Series model.
+Healthcare settings have been using collaboratives to improve quality of care, enhance patient safety and drive organisational change since the mid-1990s, when they became popular via the Institute for Healthcare Improvement’s (IHI) Breakthrough Series model.

 QI Collaboratives are groups of people from different units or organisations who work together in a structured way and share learning and experience in order to create more efficient services.
 Collaboratives are generally set up to enhance patient safety, quality and efficiency of care.

 To quote from the BMJ article ‘Quality collaboratives: lessons from research’: “A collaborative brings together groups of practitioners from different healthcare organisations to work in a structured way to improve one aspect of the quality of their service.”

 Collaboratives often use the Plan-Do-Study-Act (PDSA) approach to make incremental changes, with teams meeting up during a period of 6 – 15 months for face to face meetings and communicating on conference calls, while benchmarking progress and monitoring.
 Teams in such collaboratives have achieved dramatic results, including reducing waiting times by 50 percent, reducing worker absenteeism by 25 percent, reducing ICU costs by 25 percent, and reducing hospitalisations for patients with congestive heart failure by 50 percent.

 If you want to run a successful improvement collaborative to encourage transformational change, patient safety and quality improvement – it’s really important to set it up it correctly, right from the start.
 There are a good number of collaboratives already established in the UK which have improved health care quality, so it may be a good idea to familiarise yourself with their experiences in the first instance.
 For example, East London Foundation Trust (EFLT) have done some great patient safety work in collaborative format.